Meistergram 2412 Ultimate Guide: Troubleshooting, Maintenance & Modernization Strategies

 8.3 Q: Can the Meistergram 2412 handle both engraving and embroidery?

-A: The Meistergram 2412 is primarily an embroidery machine.
-While it shares some mechanical similarities with engravers, its core functionality is focused on embroidery tasks, not engraving.
+A: The 2412 is primarily an embroidery machine.
+While there are mechanical similarities to engravers, its core functionality is embroidery, not engraving.